Citizenship · Serbian Passport Updated June 2026

 9 months

 Lineage traced to a grandfather born in Vojvodina in 1921.
-Archive records retrieved from two Serbian municipalities, full document chain legalised, and citizenship application submitted and approved by the Ministry of Interior.
+Archive records retrieved from two municipalities, the full document chain legalised, and the application submitted and approved by the Ministry of Interior.

 14 months

 Three adult siblings applied simultaneously, each tracing citizenship through a Serbian-born father.
-A single archive research and document preparation process was used for all three applications, reducing both cost and timeline.
+A single archive-research and document-prep process covered all three, reducing cost and timeline.

 American entrepreneur